-Clinical technicians help nurses with a patient's care.
+Clinical technicians help nurses with a patient's care. patients.
 They have advanced technical skills and may start an IV, draw blood, or insert or remove catheters.
-They also may help get the patient out of bed or help with feeding.
-Clinical technicians work under the direction of a nurse or a doctor.
+They ORTHOPEDIC SURGEON also may help get the patient out of bed or help with Orthopedic surgeons are physicians who have feeding.
+Clinical technicians work under the direction specialized training in repairing broken bones. of a nurse or a doctor.